 - 24 Places to Visit in India Perfect For Your First Trip to India!

 - A 2 Week India Itinerary For Your First Trip To India!

 - 2 Month India Itinerary Visiting North & South India!

 - Top Tourist Scams In India & How To Avoid Them!

 - How To Get a Sim Card in India as a Tourist.
 3 Easy Ways!

 - How to Apply for E-Visa for India!

 3 – 4 x Pairs of baggy trousers – full length or 3/4 length.

-Personally, I prefer 3/4 length pants to let some breeze in rather than full length but I do pack at least one pair of full-length trousers for overnight journeys and in places where it may get chilly, especially in the evenings, because India does get cold!
+Personally, I prefer 3/4 length pants when I pack for India to let some breeze in rather than full length but I do pack at least one pair of full-length trousers for overnight journeys and in places where it may get chilly, especially in the evenings, because India does get cold!